 Since 1995, PEN in the Classroom (PITC) has proudly published the written work of thousands of talented youth.
-PITC sends professional writers into classrooms to teach creative writing residencies, in which students learn about contemporary authors and different literary genres, and develop a body of creative writing work.
+PITC sends professional writers into classrooms to teach creative writing residencies in which students learn about contemporary authors and different literary genres, and develop a body of creative writing work.
 The resulting PITC anthologies are windows into students’ lives—their struggles, hopes, and the collective experiences of their generation.
-PITC is part of PEN Center USA’s mission to stimulate and maintain interest in the written word, to foster a vital literary culture, and to defend freedom of expression.

 This video portrays one of the most successful and rewarding community residencies that PEN In The Classroom has ever run.
 Watch as the participants of the residency at the Southern California American Indian Resource Center (SCAIR) give their final reading.

-Emerging Voices is a literary fellowship program that aims to provide new writers, who lack access, with the tools they will need to launch a professional writing career.
+Emerging Voices is a literary fellowship that aims to provide new writers who lack access with the tools they will need to launch a professional writing career.
 Over the course of the year, each Emerging Voices fellow participates in a professional mentorship, hosted Q & A evenings with prominent local authors, a series of Master classes focused on genre, and at least two public readings.
 The fellowship includes a $1,000 stipend.

-Participants need not be published, but the program is directed toward poets and writers of fiction and creative nonfiction with clear ideas of what they hope to accomplish through their writing.
+Participants need not be published, but the fellowship is directed toward poets and writers of fiction and creative nonfiction with clear ideas of what they hope to accomplish through their writing.